 Again, we go back to the overall guideline: what does baby signal best in?

-Personally, my first signaled best in cloth; my subsequent 3 babies have signaled best in disposables.
-I have *only* ever used Seventh Generation Diapers...they are fairly leak-proof but they do feel pretty wet after baby goes, and most babies do not like how it feels so will avoid peeing in them.
+Personally, my first signaled best in cloth; my subsequent 4 babies have signaled best in disposables.
+Prior to my most recent baby, Twyla, I had *only* ever used Seventh Generation Diapers...they were fairly leak-proof but they did feel pretty wet after baby goes, and most babies do not like how it feels so will avoid peeing in them.